GoFetchDeliveries/api/endpoints/jobs.md

 `POST jobs`

-Creates a delivery job that is immediatelly available to fetchers.
+Creates a job that is immediately available for delivery.

 #### Example request data